working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 The way it works is quite simple: You log in to the service using our OAuth solution.
 You then grant the service access to fetch events on your behalf.
 The service will then generate a username and password for you.

-The MQTT/gRPC events-bridge will fetch events for all subscribers that have enabled it, and publish these to the topic `/{phone number}/events/{type}`.
+The MQTT/gRPC events-bridge will fetch events for all subscribers that have enabled it, and publish these to the topic `{phone number}/events/{type}`.

-The generated credentials will then allow you to listen a topic matching `/{phone number}/#`.
+The generated credentials will then allow you to listen any topic matching `{phone number}/#`.

 ## Connecting to Working Group Two's API